 Sometimes it's not the cleansing ingredients that are causing the problem.

-If you think you’re skin is normal (doesn't feel oily or dry and isn't acne-prone), then consider yourself lucky.
-You have a variety of products to choose from and you can experiment with almost all types of cleansers without fear that there will be an adverse reaction.
+If you think you have normal skin (that is - it doesn't feel oily or dry, and it isn't acne-prone), then consider yourself lucky.
+You have a variety of products to choose from, and you can experiment with almost all types of cleansers without an adverse reaction.

-It’s good to try out different products to see what works best and gets your skin glowing.
+Those with normal skin should try out different products to see what works best and gets their skin glowing.

 Using cleansing products that overdry the skin can send the sebaceous glands into overdrive and lead to more breakouts.
-Using cleansing products that are creamy and have oils in their formulation can highlight that unwanted shine.
+On the other hand, using cleansing products that are creamy and have oils in their formulation can highlight that unwanted shine.
 So, what's left?

-Combination skin is the type of skin that can be a mix of any of the other skin types - oily and normal, or oily and dry, for example..
+Combination skin is a mix of any of the other skin types - oily and normal, or oily and dry.
 In this case, cleansers that work well for all skin types are the way to go.
-Gel cleansers are a good option, as well as micellar water, although it's considered milder and you might not see extreme changes.
+Why not consider a gel cleanser?
+Micellar water is good too, although it's milder, so you might not see extreme changes.

-Probably the best advice I can give you is to use the cleansers that work well for oily skin type, such as foam, clay, and bar cleansers, and then always, and I mean always use a hydrating moisturizer to soothe the dry areas on your face and help maintain water and moisture.
+If you have a combination skin type, use the cleansers that work well for oily skin types, such as bar, clay, and foaming cleansers.
+You'll want to remove excess oil.
+Always use a hydrating moisturizer to soothe the dry areas on your face and help maintain water and moisture.

-Some oil cleansers’ formulations that have surfactants might work really good on oily skin.
+Oil cleanser formulations with surfactants might work well on oily and combination skin.

-If you are cleansing the skin in the morning, the preparation step is simply splashing lukewarm water on the face to really wake up every pore and remove any makeup residue or buildup of dead skin cells.
+If you are cleansing the skin in the morning, simply splash lukewarm water on your face to wake up every pore and remove makeup residue or the buildup of dead skin cells.

-If you are cleansing the skin in the evening, the preparation step means to remove any makeup you have applied before starting to cleanse the skin.
+If you're cleansing in the evening, remove any makeup you have applied before starting to cleanse the skin.

 Makeup works as a wonderful barrier between the product and your actual skin tissue.
-So, instead of unclogging the pores and clearing the skin, if you don’t remove makeup, cleansing would simply be a makeup-removal procedure.
+If you don't remove makeup, instead of unclogging the pores and clearing the skin, cleansing would simply be a makeup-removal procedure.

 After you have prepared your face, the next step is to apply the cleanser.

-Simply wash your face with lukewarm water, apply a small amount of the product on your hand and gently apply it on the face, massaging it for a minute in a circular motion.
+Wash your face with lukewarm water, apply a small amount of the product to your hand (you can also use cotton pads), and gently apply it on the face, massaging it for a minute in a circular motion.

 Make sure you cover your whole face, from chin to forehead, avoiding sensitive areas around the mouth, nose, and eyes.

-Once you finish massaging your face with your cleanser rinse your face with lukewarm water to remove any residue from the product.
+Once you've finished massaging your face with your cleanser, rinse with lukewarm water to remove any residue from the product.
 Don't leave the cleanser on your face.
 Wash it well, and then pat it dry.

-To advance in your cleansing skills, take into consideration the concentration of the active ingredient in the product's formulation, and be careful in your application.
+To advance your cleansing skills, consider the concentration of the active ingredient in the product's formulation, and be careful in your application.
 You need to prepare the skin before applying a cleanser, and you always need to moisturize afterward.